pyomeca/bioptim/README.md

 It is particularly useful when declaring the states bounds for *q* and *qdot*.
 Anything that was presented for Bounds, also applies to QAndQDotBounds

+### Class: QAndQDotAndQDDotBounds
+The QAndQDotAndQDDotBounds is almost the same as the previous class.
+Except that it also defines the bounds for the generalized accelerations *qddot* in addition to *q* and *qdot*.

 ## The initial conditions
 The initial conditions the solver should start from, i.e., initial values of the states (x) and the controls (u).